fret2buzz/specs-on-image/README.md

 3. Rename Layer.
 Example `Spec-Description` *Important*: use `-` minus character to separate spec name and description.
 4. `Shift+Ctrl+R`.
 Choose file name `news-card.html` and destination and save the html file.

 Now you have news-card.html with spec titles over the image.
-The original image is not changed, hence there is no duplicates.
+The original image is not changed.